xplosionmind/quitsocialmedia.club/pages/Solutions.md

 ## RSS feed

-You may have no idea [what a RSS feed is](https://en.wikipedia.org/wiki/RSS), or you may recall it as something old and remote.
-It's a simple tool which keeps you anonymous and isn't owned by anyone, which keeps you anonymous.
+You may have no idea [what a RSS feed is](https://en.wikipedia.org/wiki/RSS "“RSS” on Wikipedia"), or you may recall it as something old and remote.
+It's a simple tool which keeps you anonymous, it isn't owned by anyone and it needs no dedicated server to work.
 It has no algorithms and nobody uses watches your actions for [advertising purposes](/why#profilation).

 Some say it's dead because of Social Media, the thing is it's EVERYWHERE instead, we just don't see it.
 Starting to use it is trivial.